 - Tell me about yourself and what a geriatrician does?

-- Tell me why baby boomers should be paying attention to what you have to say today?
+- Tell me who (in my audience) should be paying attention to what you have to say today?

 - What have you learned from taking care of adults as they age?